Video with text

 The Uni Bridges program is a partnership between La Trobe University, participating secondary schools, the Koorie Academy of Excellence and Quantum Victoria.

 The partnership developed between La Trobe and participating secondary schools allows Uni Bridges students to participate in hands-on laboratory sessions at the University and Quantum Victoria.
-There are 7 participating secondary schools from the northern metropolitan Melbourne area and the Greater Bendigo region.
-Specific Uni Bridges curriculum is collaboratively developed in a range of subject areas for the Year 11 to 12 students.
+There are six participating secondary schools from the northern metropolitan Melbourne area and the Greater Bendigo region.
+Specific Uni Bridges curriculum is collaboratively developed in a range of subject areas for the Year 12 students.
 It is then delivered by the partner schools in units contextualised to the theme of Preventing and Curing Disease.
 The Uni Bridges program is designed to give students an enriched learning experience with a greater focus on contextual and cross curricula units resulting in an increase in the aspiration and capacity of students.

 The program provides an alternate pathway into tertiary studies in the science, technology, engineering and mathematics disciplines at La Trobe University.
 Students complete their Capstone presentations in Year 12 and receive a school recommendation before applying for their selected Uni Bridges course through VTAC.